 Telephone: 416-289-5000, ext.
 2569

-The School of Hospitality, Tourism and Culinary Arts is proud to present the Hospitality Services Program to you.
-The most important people in the hospitality industry are the hard workers and dedicated staff who commit themselves to refining the art and skill of customer service.
+Through the Hospitality Services courses, you will discover that the most important people in the hospitality industry are the hard workers and dedicated staff who commit themselves to refining the art and skill of customer service.
 These team members have the most profound impact on the many clients and customers who seek the hospitality industry for service and experience.
-This program will prepare graduates for high demand entry-level positions in the dynamic hospitality industry, including one of the most significant sectors in Canada –quick service restaurants.

 |Course Code||Course Title||Location|